vacp2p/rfc/content/docs/rfcs/70/README.md

 ## Static data

 Some data, such as the key pairs (ik, IK) for Alice and Bob, MAY NOT be regenerated after a period of time.
-Therefore the public keys IK MAY be stored in long-term storage solutions, such as a dedicated smart contract which outputs such a key pair when receiving an Ethereum wallet address.
+Therefore the prekey bundle MAY be stored in long-term storage solutions, such as a dedicated smart contract which outputs such a key pair when receiving an Ethereum wallet address.

 ## Ephemeral data